w3f/Grants-Program/applications/CryptoCheckout.md

 Future plans are:

-- Initially, we'll create crowdfundig campaign on any platform republic or kickstarter for example for pre seed funding, then via VCs, it may also via token sale.
+- Funding this project initially, by creating crowdfunding campaign on any platform, republic or kickstarter for example, for a pre seed round, then via VCs, it may also via token sale.
 - Marketing plans in the short term are:
     - Introducing our saas to any inline business, via email marketing fellowing spam act 2003/standards, by building our private mail servers, there are 200k of most visited online business, 6M whole online businesses.
     - Introducing our saas via the social media platforms, x for example if we get funded.
     - Making partnerships with any potential partner.
-- the team's long-term plans and intentions in relation to it.
+- After we get funded, we build the team & attaching roles & responsibilities, starting with
+    - Growth resp that contact & handle partnerships
+    - Full stack/DevOps engineers to customize, add new features, monitor & tracing fails,...
+    - PR/marketing agents
+    - Customer support to handle requests from clients & collect feedbacks.
 ## Referral Program (optional) :moneybag:

 You can find more information about the program [here](../README.md#moneybag-referral-program).